jes/scamp-cpu/ISA.md

 "Hello, world!" string, such that the string will be located at address 0x200 if the generated output is loaded at 0x100 (i.e. the string will be 0x100 words into the generated output).

+### .gap VALUE

+Leave a gap of N unused words

+Example:

+    .at 0x200
+    buffer: .gap 256

+Creates a 256-byte buffer at address 0x200, with the label "buffer".

 ### .str "TEXT"

 Generate the given string, with 1 character per word (i.e. the upper 8 bits of each value is